 We are looking for:

-- Responsible students that have demonstrated: an ability to make and fulfill commitments, timeliness and persistence
+- Responsible students who have demonstrated: an ability to make and fulfill commitments, timeliness and persistence.

 Eligible applicants for this program must meet all these criteria.

-- Review thoroughly the Research Opportunities and the To Apply pages
+- Consider the Research Opportunities and the fields of interest.